MichelleStanek/SudokuSolver/README.md

 # SudokuSolver
 This program uses the backtracking algorithm to solve Sudoku boards.

-Followed @techwithtim's tutorial to create program and GUI!
+Initially used @techwithtim's tutorial on Backtracking Algorithm!
+Increased efficency and memory usage massively by removing the testing of already invalid options from the program.

 # Instructions
-Download the solve.py file and enter your Sudoku board.
+Download the solve.py file and enter your Sudoku board in the variable 'board'.
 0's are equivalent to empty spaces.
-Then run the file and it will print out the solved verison of your board.
+Then run the file and it will print out the solved verison of your sudoku board.